He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment...

 ...the prince of this world is judged.

-Very few seem to realize that God has passed judgement.
+Very few seem to realize that God has passed judgment.
 Past tense.

 Grace and Peace be with you,